Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Ricky Lui of Yoyipet agrees, “Twitter ads have poor conversion tracking and it doesn’t pull daily reports.
 Twitter generates about one out of ten leads we generate.
 Therefore, if you are spending money and not seeing the results you expected, don’t panic or block any ads.
 There’s a good chance your ads are doing better than Twitter is reporting.
-Keeping your own daily reports will be your best choice if you don’t want to lose track of your leads.
+Keeping your own daily reports in a social media reporting tool will be your best choice if you don’t want to lose track of your leads.
 For example, Google Analytics, lets you set up tracking on a third-party site.”

 To monitor and improve the performance of your Twitter Ads campaigns, you can spend hours running a variety of reports and compiling selected metrics manually into one dashboard.
 Or, you can pull all of your data automatically into one dashboard with Databox.
 You can instantly review all of your campaigns and drill down on important metrics, such as: